tantaman/tantaman.github.io/_drafts/2021-02-07-volatility-isnt-risk.markdown

 # You're just drawing shit!

 Yeah, I'm just drawing shit but the underlying principle holds.
 Volatility of an investment doesn't capture real world risk and doesn't matter if the overall trend is upwards.
 To drive this point home, lets look at Carnival Cruise's and Facebook's stocks.
 Carnival is a low volatility stock so by traditional analysis it would have been considered a safe bet.
-However, if you invested in Carnival anytime in the last 20 years you would have lost all of your money due to the coronavirus pandemic and its unclear when, if ever, you'll get it back.
+However, if you invested in Carnival anytime in the last 20 years you would have lost nearly all of your money due to the coronavirus pandemic and its unclear when, if ever, you'll get it back.
 Carnival could go bankrupt before the pandemic is over.

 {% include image.html url="/assets/posts/volatility-is-not-risk/carnival.png" description="Carnival" %}

 When investing you often hear "past performance does not guarantee future performance."
 Well volatility is a measure of past price swings.
 If we don't think past performance guarantees future performance, why do we think past price swings guarantee future price swings and risk?

 On the flip side we have Facebook.
-Facebook has been a volatile stock and, by proxy, considered risky.
+Facebook has been a volatile stock.
+Strictly based on volatility, FB would be considered risky.
+But any investment made in Facebook at any time sinces its inception on up to the end of 2020 would not have lost money to date.

 {% include image.html url="/assets/posts/volatility-is-not-risk/fb.png" description="Facebook" %}